Introduction

 Populating Your Library

-From tldr
+From tldr Pages

 intelli-shell tldr fetch -c tar -c git

-This will import useful command templates into a separate tldr
+This will import useful command templates into a separate tldr space, which you can choose to include or exclude

-From Community Gists
+From a Community Gist

-Tap into the collective knowledge of the community by importing command collections from public Gists.
+You can tap into the collective knowledge of the community by importing command collections from public Gists.
 This is a great way to share and discover workflows for specific tools.

 intelli-shell import --gist 137846d029efcc59468ff2c9d2098b4f/docker.sh

-From Any Text
+From Any Text with AI

 intelli-shell import -i --ai "https://my-favorite-cheatsheet.com"

-Using Variables
+Using Variables and Completions

 Note: While

-is also accepted for compatibility when replacing labels or importing commands from other systems.
+{{...}}is the primary syntax for variables,<...>is also accepted for compatibility when replacing labels or importing commands from other systems.

 Secret Variables

-Some variables, like comments, API tokens or passwords, shouldn't be saved in your suggestion history.
-You can mark a
+Some variables, like comments, API tokens or passwords, shouldn't be saved in your history.

-variable as secret by enclosing it in an extra set of curly braces: {{{secret_variable}}}
+You can mark a variable as secret by enclosing it in an extra set of curly braces: {{{secret-variable}}}

 curl -u user:{{{password}}} https://api.example.com/data